Graduate Qualifying Exams

 - Electronic/optical materials

 These exams will be written by faculty committees with the appropriate specializations.
 The Ph.D. exam coordinator, Dr. Thomas Scharf, will oversee formation of the committees.
-The exams will be based on specific elective courses and/or a specific reading list (book(s), edition, specific chapters or pages).
+The exams will be based on specific elective courses and/or a specific reading list (book(s), edition, specific chapters or pages) (Click here for reading list details).
 The exams will incorporate fundamentals from the core classes wherever possible.
 The core classes may be a part of the reading list.

 Students will propose and defend a topic that is expected to lead to their Ph.D. dissertation.
 The topic must therefore be approved by the Ph.D. advisor.
 All faculty may participate in the exam.
 The Ph.D. committee is expected to participate in the exam.
 Students will be admitted to Doctoral Candidacy after successfully passing the "Ph.D. proposal defense".